 The maximum number of rows that a query returns at a time.

-Any positive 32-bit integer is a valid value, but testing has shown that performance gains are marginal beyond the default value of 10000 rows.
+Valid values for this setting include any positive 32-bit integer.
+However, testing has shown that performance gains are marginal beyond the default value of 10000 rows.

 Save Password (Encrypted)